fission-codes/nextjs-blog-starter-typescript-ghost/README.md

-# 👻 Headless Ghost with Next.js on Fission
+# 👻&nbsp;&nbsp;Headless Ghost with Next.js on Fission

 This starter is based on the official [blog-starter-typescript](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript)